jechiy/hitchhiker/source/_posts/2015-09-02-essential-developer-apps-for-your-brand-new-mac.md

 ![img](/assets/images/resources/mac/icons/Ember.png){.mac-app-icon}

 [Ember](http://realmacsoftware.com/ember/){.mac-app-title target=_blank}
-I like make screenshots of beautiful UIs that I found on the web, but I always end up saving them in my hard drive unorganized and it’s hard to explore them later.
+I like making screenshots of beautiful UIs that I found on the web, but I always end up saving them in my hard drive unorganized and it’s hard to explore them later.
 That’s where Ember comes in, it lets you store, search screenshots by name, tags and even colors.

 ![img](/assets/images/resources/mac/icons/Flux.png){.mac-app-icon}

 [F.lux](https://justgetflux.com/){.mac-app-title target=_blank}
-This app will saves your eyes from bleeding.
+This app will save your eyes from bleeding.
 It makes the color of your computer’s display adapt to the time of day, warm at night and like sunlight during the day.

 ![img](/assets/images/resources/mac/icons/github-desktop.png){.mac-app-icon}